 The Exchange is not proposing to adopt any new allocation algorithms or priority rules nor is it proposing to modify the COB opening process.13 Rather, it is adding detail to the Exchange rule regarding the COB opening process and providing the Exchange with flexibility to choose an algorithm from among the existing algorithms that will apply to complex order trades on the COB open, rather than simply defaulting to the algorithm in effect for intraday trading on the COB in that class.
-The Exchange believes this flexibility is consistent with its other rules regarding the determination of allocation algorithms and will further promote fair and orderly openings of strategies on the COB.14

-The proposed rule change also adds detail to proposed paragraph (a)(ii) regarding which trades on the COB are deemed to be part of the opening of the COB (and thus subject to the allocation algorithm in place for the COB open).
-To the extent a complex order partially trades with the leg series on the COB open, and the remaining balance enters the COB (pursuant to Rule 6.13) as set forth in proposed subparagraph (a)(i), if that remaining balance is marketable against another complex order on the COB at the open, those orders will execute as set forth in proposed subparagraph (a)(ii).
-Thus, any execution of that remaining balance on the COB is considered an execution at the COB open, as the open is intended to cause any marketable complex orders to trade, and thus subject to proposed subparagraph (a)(ii) (current paragraph
+The Exchange believes this flexibility is consistent with its other rules regarding the determination of allocation algorithms and will further promote fair and orderly openings of strategies on the COB.14 trades with the leg series on the COB open, and the remaining balance enters the COB (pursuant to Rule 6.53C) as set forth in proposed subparagraph (a)(i), if that remaining balance is marketable against another complex order on the COB at the open, those orders will execute as set forth in proposed subparagraph (a)(ii).
+Thus, any execution of that remaining balance on the COB is considered an execution at the COB open, as the open is intended to cause any marketable complex orders to trade, and thus subject to proposed subparagraph (a)(ii) (current paragraph (b)).

-(b)).
 The proposed rule change makes a corresponding change to proposed paragraph (a)(i) to provide that any remaining balance may trade pursuant to proposed paragraph (a)(ii) (if unable to trade, it will be processed as it would on an intra-day basis).
 The proposed rule change also makes a corresponding change to proposed paragraph (a)(ii) to provide that the COB will open, or continue to open, with a trade of complex orders on the COB, as the COB opening may already have been initiated by a trade pursuant to paragraph (a)(i).